History of the Jews in New Zealand: Demographics

 In 1848, in New Zealand's total European population of 16,000 there were known to be at least 61 Jews, 28 in Wellington and 33 in Auckland.
 The 2013 New Zealand census data gives 6,867 people identifying as having a Jewish religious affiliation, out of the total New Zealand population of 4.5 million.
 In the 2018 New Zealand Census, 5,274 identified as having a Jewish religion, and in the 2023 New Zealand Census this had increased by 264 to 5,538 people identifying as Jewish.

-In addition to the official Census counts, there have been a range of estimations of the Jewish population in New Zealand which are significantly higher than the official count.
-In 2009, the Jewish Virtual Library estimated that were an estimated 10,000 Jewish People, a claim repeated both by the New Zealand Jewish Council and the World Jewish Congress on their websites.
+In addition to the official census counts, there have been a range of estimations of the Jewish population in New Zealand which are significantly higher than the official count.
+In 2009, the Jewish Virtual Library estimated there were around 10,000 Jewish people, a claim repeated both by the New Zealand Jewish Council and the World Jewish Congress on their websites.
 In the 2012 book Jewish Lives in New Zealand, the authors suggest that there were more than 20,000 Jewish people in New Zealand, including non-practising Jews.